 The intrusion kill chain focuses on a portion of an external attack that culminates with an attacker gaining complete control over one of your endpoints and, therefore, a foothold within your network.

-- The gathering of information about the endpoint environment to identify any possible exploits,
+• Gather information about the endpoint environment to identify any possible exploits,

-- The combining of exploits (based on the reconnaissance done in the last step) and deliverable payloads (read: malware),
+• Combine exploits (based on the reconnaissance done in the last step) and deliverable payloads (read: malware),

-- The leveraging of phishing emails and compromised websites to deliver the weaponized malware,
+• Leverage phishing emails and compromised websites to deliver the weaponized malware,

-- The actual installation of malware on an endpoint,
+• The actual installation of malware on an endpoint,

-IT, generally, has the ability to stop this kill chain only at the delivery and installation points in the intrusion kill chain.
+In general, IT can stop this kill chain only at the delivery and installation points in the intrusion kill chain.
 But because the creators of these attack tools are working to improve their ability to infiltrate your network, it’s critical to have more than just a single layer of defense in place.

 The whole philosophy of defense in depth revolves around the proactive assumption that one or more layers of security will fail.
 It’s also about putting different types of security in place to create those layers.
 This should include different types of solutions, as well as solutions from different vendors.